 Finding novels for my students is both a challenge and a joy.

-The TOP 5 ways I can always tell I have found that awesome text is when my students are:
+The TOP 5 ways I can always tell I have found that awesome novel unit is when my students are:

 - talking about the book outside of class…recess, lunch, to parents, the principal…LOVE this!

 - not wanting to stop reading when ELA class has come to an end.

 - asking to take the book with them to the next class…not a favorite of my incredible teammates:(

 - buying the book with their own money or going to the public library to check out their own copy.

 - demanding that Hollywood turn the book into a feature film!